Help the McRaneys Fight for Religious Liberty

 My termination by BCMD was followed by four years of unemployment.
 We plan to prove to a jury that NAMB’s disparagement and interference kept me from making a living during that time, and continues to harm me to this day.

 I am asking you to join us in covering essential legal fees and expenses.
-We expect our legal expenses to reach another $100,000 on top of the $130,000 Sandy and I have already spent.
+We expect our legal expenses to reach another $55,000 by the end of the trial on top of the $130,000 Sandy and I have already invested in pursuing justice.
 While we pay our own expenses, in a strange twist, the mission gifts to the SBC and NAMB cover the legal expenses of NAMB.